-On Wednesday 4th November, estate and letting agents received confirmation from the Government that business can continue as before, providing that strict guidelines put in place to minimise the spread of COVID-19 are adhered to and we continue to value the safety and wellbeing of our teams and customers.
+As Derby and Derbyshire move into Alert Level 5, estate and letting agents have received confirmation from the Government that business can continue as before, providing that strict guidelines put in place to minimise the spread of COVID-19 are adhered to and we continue to value the safety and wellbeing of our teams and customers.
 Find out what this means for you below…

 Above all, things will be able to continue as they have been.